gonza-gomez/Hello-world/README.md

 # Hello-world
 Hello word practice
-Here I'm following teh instructions to create the first commit on teh branch readme-edit.
+Here I'm following teh instructions to create the first commit on the branch readme-edit.